Canon 1Ds vs Leica T

 Studio photographers will appreciate that the Canon 1Ds (unlike the T Typ 701) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1Ds and the T Typ 701 have been discontinued, but can regularly be found used on eBay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the T Typ 701 was followed by the Leica TL.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Leica websites.

 Review summary: Canon 1Ds vs Leica T